theredditbandit/py-pong/README.md

 ## Credits

-This game is based on the original Py-Pong game, created by the [Pygame Community](https://www.pygame.org/).
+This game is based on the original Py-Pong game, created by the one and only [theredditbandit](https://github.com/theredditbandit).
+His repository link can be found here: [py-pong]([https://github.com/theredditbandit/py-pong])